 For me the SORRY work is not ‘about’ anything as such – but rather a practice of freedom.
 Freedom for me as an artist and also for the viewer.
 It carried my usual crave for adventure and problem solving – can I do that?
 How do I do that?
 Who is allowed to do that?
 And in this questions the authority of permissions (whether the permission relates to legal permission – the governmental authority or to territorialized permissions – control over who - speaks what - from where).

 I guess from this work I would advocate for artists to claim public (and private) space and practice autonomy and freedom in how they make art there.
 The more un-authorised, unsanctioned and unprescribed art there is – the better.

-That way we may avoid the prescription of public space around narrow neoliberal dynamics and in this way I think art can truly embody the political space - rather than be a placeholder or sign post to entrenched positions.
+That way we may avoid the prescription of public space around narrow neoliberal dynamics and in this way I think art can embody the political space - rather than be a placeholder or sign post to entrenched positions.